-Girl Scout Troop 1806, based in Durham, North Carolina, is a multi-level troop for girls who are in the rising first grade through rising fifth grade.
+Girl Scout Troop 1806, based in Durham, North Carolina, is a multi-level troop for girls who are in first grade through fifth grade.
 Troop 1806 is based in south central/southwest Durham, but draws girls from all over Durham.

 Troop 1806 girls in the 1st grade are known as Daisy Girl Scouts.
 Troop 1806 does not enroll Kindergarten Daisies.
-During 2017-2018, we had one Daisy patrol that just bridged up to Brownies.
-We have opened our interest list for rising 1st grade girls to form new Daisy patrols this fall.
-There are currently 18 girls on this interest list.
+Our interest list to enroll new Daisies for the fall is currently open, with 8 girls now on the list.

 Troop 1806 girls in the 4th and 5th grades are known as Junior Girl Scouts.
-Troop 1806 has two rising 4th grade Junior patrols, and one rising 5th grade Junior patrols.
-All of our Junior patrols are currently full - the only way we can enroll new Juniors is to form a new Junior patrol
+Troop 1806 currently has one 4th grade Junior patrol, and two 5th grade Junior patrols.
+Our Junior patrols may have room to accept new members, they will know for sure after our August renewal event.

 Boys in Scouting: Girl Scouting is exclusively for girls.
 Boys interested in Scouting can join the Cub Scouts (for boys in grades 1-5) or the Scouts BSA (for boys in grades 6-12).
-Girl Scout Troop 1806 has partnering or association relationships with two Cub Scout packs and one Scouts BSA troop.
-For more information on Cub Scouting, visit their respective websites here: Cub Scout Pack 451 and Cub Scout Pack 12.
-For more information on Scouts BSA, visit the Troop 451 website.
-Information about other Durham Cub Scout packs and Scouts BSA troops is posted on the Durham Cub/Scouts BSA District website.
+Girl Scout Troop 1806 has partnering or association relationships with a Cub Scout pack and a Scouts BSA troop.
+For more information on Cub Scouting and Scouts BSA, you can visit their respective websites here: Cub Scout Pack 451 and Troop 451.

 TROOP 1806 SUBSCRIBES FULLY TO THE IDEALS OF GIRL SCOUTING